 For manufacturers trying to keep up with technology trends, the feeling of constantly playing catch-up must be acute.
 No sooner does a company release its latest and greatest piece of home entertainment kit than a new feature comes along and suddenly obsoletion beckons.
 When it comes to products such as AV receivers that have to link multiple devices, all with their own raft of constantly evolving specifications, things are even trickier.

-When Yamaha first announced its current Aventage range, in which the RX-A6A sits one notch below the flagship model, it was notable both for its benchmark-setting support of HDMI 2.1 with up to 40Gbps of bandwidth across all inputs and outputs, and for the number of asterisks attached to its specifications, indicating technology that would eventually be added by way of future software updates.
+When Yamaha first announced its current Aventage range, in which the RX-A6A sits one notch below the flagship model, it was notable both for its benchmark-setting support of HDMI 2.1 with up to 40Gbps of bandwidth across all inputs and outputs and for the number of asterisks attached to its specifications, indicating technology that would eventually be added by way of future software updates.

-While this long road of delayed upgrades will no doubt have been frustrating for some, ultimately we think it shouldn’t deter those considering one of the most precise sounding, well-specced, flexible and future-proofed AVRs that we’ve come across at this price point.
+While this long road of delayed upgrades will have no doubt been frustrating for some, ultimately, we think it shouldn’t deter those considering one of the most precise sounding, well-specced, flexible and future-proofed AVRs that we’ve come across at this price point.

 Costing £2299 / $2200 / AU$3699, the Yamaha RX-A6A supersedes 2019’s RX-A3080 and sits firmly in Denon AVC-X6700H territory.
 The Denon is a formidable What Hi-Fi?
 Award-winner that launched at £2299 / $2499 / AU$6190 and offers two more channels of amplification than the RX-A6A.
 Unlike the Yamaha, however, only one of its eight inputs and two of its three outputs are HDMI 2.1-certified (though all ports already support 2.1 gaming features such as VRR, ALLM, QMS and QFT).

-Yamaha has redesigned the front panel to be more rigid than in previous generations, so in terms of connectivity you’ll only find a 6.3mm headphone jack, a USB-A port with 5V charging, and a mini-jack to plug in the microphone for Yamaha’s YPAO auto-calibration.
+Yamaha has redesigned the front panel to be more rigid than in previous generations, so in terms of connectivity, you’ll only find a 6.3mm headphone jack, a USB-A port with 5V charging, and a mini-jack to plug in the microphone for Yamaha’s YPAO auto-calibration.

 The remote control, however, is far from minimalist in its layout but benefits from being both backlit and tactile, helping you get to grips with its extensive, mainly useful shortcuts.

 Yamaha is nothing if not comprehensive when it comes to offering options to customise its products, and the A6A outputs a full-screen menu so vast you could curl up with it for about a week.
-Each page includes practical explanations for each parameter, and there are options to tweak to your heart's content with everything from each HDMI port’s Jitter PLL Mode to the steepness of the DAC’s roll-off curve accessible to the curious user.
+Each page includes practical explanations for each parameter, and there are options to tweak to your heart's content, with everything from each HDMI port’s Jitter PLL Mode to the steepness of the DAC’s roll-off curve accessible to the curious user.

 This granular level of detail could be off-putting for many, but we find the exhaustive menu a helpful guide to the A6A’s features, encouraging experimentation.
 When combined with Yamaha's step-by-step YPAO automated room optimisation process, which uses an included microphone and stand that resembles a three-pointed boomerang, it's apparent that this system doesn’t necessarily require a professional install – though we’d certainly recommend that you manually double-check YPAO’s measurements.